MSM Best Practices

 Keep in mind that a Live Copy can be created using either regular pages or a blueprint configuration.
 Both are valid use cases.

 The additional benefits of using a blueprint configuration are that they:

 - Allow the author to use the Rollout option on a blueprint to explicitly push modifications to Live Copies that inherit from this blueprint.

 - Allow the author to use Create Site to easily select languages and configure the structure of the Live Copy.

 - Define a default rollout configuration for Live Copies that have a relationship with the blueprint.

 In the case that a blueprint configuration is not referenced, rollouts can only be initiated from the Live Copies themselves, essentially pulling content from source.

-Note that CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
-Please plan around this when configuring Live Copy.
+CUGs in the Permissions tab cannot be rolled out to Live Copies from Blueprints.
+Plan around this rule when configuring Live Copy.